chdavalas/distributed_noisy_seeds/README.md

   spark-submit --master local[*] testing_script.py \
                --input /test_data/{graph_name}/G1/{part-*.gz} /test_data/{graph_name}/G2/{part-*.gz} \
                --input_seeds /test_data/{graph_name}/seeds/{*.gz} \
-               --bucketing (use the flag if you want to use DiNoiSe with bucketing) \
+               --bucketing (optional:use this flag if you want to use DiNoiSe with bucketing) \
                --seeds (how many seeds to generate, you should NOT use the "--input seeds" argument) \
                --parts (Apache Spark partitions)
    ```